florentpoujol/superpowers-game-ftext-plugin/tutorial.md

     // or
     let asset = <fText>Sup.get( "My Text Asset" );

-You can access the text content of the asset via the readonly property `text` :
+You can access the raw text content of the asset via the readonly property `text` :

     let asset = Sup.get( "My Text Asset", fText );
     let data = asset.text;

-You can parse the asset's content with the `parse()` method and access all parsers through the static property `fText.parsers` :
+You can parse the asset's content with the `parse()` method as well as access all parsers through the static property `fText.parsers` :

 Ie: